Mainland China posts highest number of imported COVID cases in nearly 2 years - NewsBreak

 Mainland China posts highest number of imported COVID cases in nearly 2 years

-BEIJING (Reuters) -China on Friday reported the highest daily count of COVID-19 cases arriving from outside the mainland in nearly two years, with infections mostly from Hong Kong as the financial hub grapples with a wave of infections.
+BEIJING, Feb 25 (Reuters) - China on Friday reported the highest daily count of COVID-19 cases arriving from outside the mainland in nearly two years, with infections mostly from Hong Kong as the financial hub grapples with a wave of infections.

 The mainland detected a total of 142 imported cases with confirmed symptoms for Thursday, the National Health Commission (NHC) said on Friday.